 #1 Know and speak your child’s Love Language

 According to esteemed writer Dr Gary Chapman, all of us – parents and children alike – have a “love tank” within us waiting to be filled.
 While teaching and disciplining is a huge part of parenting, too often we forget that what our children need most from us is our love.
-Love, is the foundation to successful parenting, not clever strategies or the best schools.
+Love, is the foundation for successful parenting, not clever strategies or the best schools.

 In his books, The Five Love Languages and The Five Love Languages of Children, Dr Chapman outlines the five main ways people feel loved – Words of Affirmation, Quality Time, Gifts, Acts of Service and Physical Touch.
 Discover your child’s primary love language, and seek ways to keep their love tank “full”.